-- An "Incomplete" (I) grade may be assigned only if a majority of graded assignments and/or examinations, as appropriate, for a class have been satisfactorily completed. - A student cannot be given an Incomplete grade because the student is failing the course. - The requirements necessary to complete the course and a timeline for completion must be defined in the Petition for Incomplete Grade form. - Upon completing the requirements, the Course Coordinator will submit a new grade to the Registrar.
-The Registrar will then replace the Incomplete grade with the new grade. - An Incomplete grade may not be removed by re-enrolling in the course. - The course must be completed by the last day of the next term or the Incomplete grade will automatically convert to a F.
+- An "Incomplete" (I) grade may be assigned only if a majority of the work for a course has been satisfactorily completed.
+The Course Coordinator determines what constitutes the majority of work for a course.
+Transition students are exempt from the requirement to have completed a majority of the work, but all other provisions of this policy and procedure apply to transition students. - Bridge students cannot receive an Incomplete grade in the Bridge courses (N400, N401, N404, N406, N407, N408, and N409). - Non-matriculating students must have their requests for an Incomplete grade approved by the Department Chair. - A student cannot be given an Incomplete grade because the student is failing the course. - The requirements necessary to complete the course and a timeline for completion must be defined in the Petition for Incomplete Grade form. - Upon completing the requirements, the Course Coordinator will submit a new grade to the Registrar.
+The Registrar will then replace the Incomplete grade with the new grade. - An Incomplete grade may not be removed by reenrolling in the course. - An Incomplete grade is a temporary grade that converts to F unless the Incomplete grade is replaced with a permanent grade by the 30th day of the next term.
+Students must allow adequate turnaround time, including time for revisions and retakes, as outlined in the policies for each course.